Fall may be the best time to inspect and replace your AC system

 How Do I Know I Need To Replace The AC System In My Home Or Business?

-While the SEER rating could be one of your primary motivations to install a new AC system, there can be some signs that your air conditioning system is hopelessly out of date.
+While the SEER rating could be one of your primary motivations in installing a new AC system, there can be some signs that your air conditioning system is hopelessly out of date.
 In fact, your AC system could actually be costing you more than you are willing to spend on a new AC.
 So, let us look at some of the indicators of an outdated AC.

 Frequent repairs – This is one of the clearest signs that it is time for a new system.
 If you need to call out your technician on a regular basis – and your air conditioning is relatively old – it is time for an upgrade.